PolitzerAharon/PolitzerAharon/README.md

 ### Hi there 👋

+### Hey! 👋

-- 🔭 I’m currently working on multiple projects related to my degree in Applied Mathematics from the Royal Institute of Technology.
+- 🔭 Working on various projects for my Applied Mathematics degree from KTH.

-- 🌱 I’m currently learning new programming languages and machine learning techniques.
+- 🌱 Learning new programming languages and ML techniques.

-- 👯 I’m looking to collaborate on projects related to data science, machine learning, or computational mathematics.
+- 👯 Seeking collaboration in data science, ML, or computational math projects.

-- 🤔  I’m looking for help with improving my coding skills and learning best practices in software development.
+- 🤔 Needing assistance to enhance coding skills and adopt software development best practices.

-- 💬 Ask me about mathematical modeling, optimization, or numerical analysis.
+- 💬 Discuss mathematical modeling, optimization, or numerical analysis with me.

 ### :hammer_and_wrench: Languages and Tools :
 <div>